josephguzman1994/IllithidNova/README.md

 2. **Unpacking Existing Data and Choosing Output Directory** bash ```python3 Gale.py --UnpackIsoSet --isodir /path/to/directory``` This uses an existing `.set` file to unpack the data in a specified directory.
 If you ran ```--download_iso``` in the same terminal session, it will use the environment variables to automatically find the output files.
-Otherwise, you can manually define the necessary files with user input.
+Otherwise, you will be prompted manually define the necessary files with terminal input.

 ## Installation (For Karlach and Gale)